 A superannuation forecast may be generated by the provider of the superannuation product and provided to a member in the form of a statement (referred to in this guide as a ‘retirement estimate’).
 It may also be provided in the form of a calculator involving, to some extent, the input of certain information by members themselves. “

 The 6 facts outlined below relate to retirement estimates provided by super funds.
-For information about the other type of forecast mentioned by ASIC, that is, super fund calculators, see SuperGuide articles Retirement income calculators: Crystal balls or wishful thinking? and Planning your retirement: 10 tips for choosing the right retirement income calculator .
+For information about the other type of forecast mentioned by ASIC, that is, super fund calculators, see SuperGuide articles How reliable are retirement income calculators? and How to select a retirement income calculator.